cmsc330fall23/cmsc330fall23/projects/project0.md

 ## Visual Studio Code

-There is no required text editor/IDE for this course, however, instructors are familiar with [VS Code](https://code.visualstudio.com/download) so we reccomend it.
+There is no required text editor/IDE for this course, however, instructors are familiar with [VS Code](https://code.visualstudio.com/download) so we recommend it.

 ### Extensions